vrbtm/tech_writing/PDFsam_Page_extraction_en.md

 3.4.
 To extract pages:

-  1) Highlight the file in the list.
+  1) Select the file in the list.
-  2) In item **Extract settings**, type the reuqired page numbers separated with comma, or page intervals.
-An example is shown on the screenshot below.
+  2) In item **Extract settings**, type the required page numbers separated with comma, or page intervals.
+An example is shown in the screenshot below.

 >  :information_source: **Note**
 > If you check the item **Separate file for each set of pages**, a separate file is created for each comma-separated group of pages.